shannon-martin/dundee-recovery-map/README.md

 ![Figure 13](figures/figure13.png)
-> *Alcohol-related hospital admissions across Tayside council areas, 2023/24.
+> *Figure 13: Alcohol-related hospital admissions across Tayside council areas, 2023/24.
 Alcohol-related hospital admission rates (EASR per 100,000 population) for Dundee City, Angus, Perth and Kinross, and Fife in 2023/24 with the Scottish average shown for reference.
 Dundee City is highlighted in red, Tayside council areas are highlighted in blue and the dashed vertical line indicates the Scotland national average for the same year.
 Council areas are ranked from highest to lowest rate.*